 Canned fruits are always a good choice as are veggies (shockingly my kid loves them).
 Libby’s Vegetables (14.5-15.25-oz) are also a great option at only $.88 each at your local Publix.
 Time to get your pantry locked and loaded!

 New Kids’ Activities

-Bust out those head lamps (if necessary) and ease any storm anxiety that your kids may have with some new, shiny distractions!
+Bust out those head lamps (if necessary) and ease any storm anxiety that your kids (or you) may have with some new, shiny distractions!
 Some ideas to keep your kids occupied during and after a storm include:

 - Dolls, Cars, and Action Figures

 - Build a fort and have an extra flashlight for them to play with